Ethiopia profile

 1935 - Italy invades Ethiopia.

-1936 - Italians capture Addis Ababa, Haile Selassie flees, king of Italy made emperor of Ethiopia; Ethiopia combined with Eritrea and Italian Somaliland to become Italian East Africa.
+1936 - Italians capture Addis Ababa, Haile Selassie flees.
+Ethiopia combined with Eritrea and Italian Somaliland to become Italian East Africa.

 Haile Selassie's reign

-1941 - British and Commonwealth troops, greatly aided by the Ethiopian resistance - the arbegnoch - defeat the Italians, and restore Haile Selassie to his throne.
+1941 - British and Commonwealth troops aided by the Ethiopian resistance defeat the Italians, and restore Haile Selassie.

 1952 - United Nations federates Eritrea with Ethiopia.